AndersRodland/ConfigMgrClientHealth/README.md

 * Fixes erros where configuration baselines fails because script is not signed when bypass is set as executionpolicy is client settings
 * Script will now stop services that are in a degraded state
 * Updated database to allow null for LastLoggedOnUser
+* Check client version is now run at end of script in case client was upgraded by script

 This software is provided "AS IS" with no warranties.
 Use at your own risk.